gsknnft/QWormhole/ROADMAP.md

 ### Immediate next actions (next 2–3 weeks)

-1. ~~Merge zero-copy + writev batching → 0.3.0~~ ✅ BatchFramer implemented
+1. Publish a `0.3.0-dev` (or beta) tag + changelog so npm consumers can opt in
-2. ~~Add entropy fields to handshake payload~~ ✅ Implemented in schema and server
+2. Land backpressure-aware batch flush (0.3.1) across TS/native implementations
-3. ~~Implement the policy table above in `Runtime.handshakeHandler`~~ ✅ deriveEntropyPolicy() implemented
+3. Continue io_uring backend prototyping on WSL/Linux and document libsocket fallback expectations
-4. Ship 0.3.0 with a new benchmark suite that includes mixed topologies + entropy injection
+4. Expand the benchmark suite to include entropy-injection + regression gating for BatchFramer configs

 Do that and 0.3.0 alone will be the biggest single leap in Node-to-node performance anyone has published in years.